LSleutsky/ipv4-geolocation/README.md

 ## Google Maps API

-There is an embedded Google Map that displays after retrieving IPv4 data, that shows the surrounding area based on the latitude and longitude parameters.
-There are some props available that change the type of map displayed on screen, as well as the zoom level
+There is a Google Map that displays after retrieving IPv4 data, that shows the surrounding area based on the latitude and longitude parameters.
+There are some props available that change the location of the map displayed on screen, as well as the zoom level.
+When the location data for the entered IPv4 is rendered on the map, there is a `Circle` component indicating the location _center_ and the _radius_.

+### `lat`

+The latitude coordinates which are sent to the API from the IPv4 retrieval data

-### `mapType`
+### `lng`

-The options are either `roadmap` or `satellite` (_which is the default_)
+The longitude coordinates which are sent to the API from the IPv4 retrieval data

 ### `zoom`

-A numeric value from `0` to `21` decides on the zoom level of the map.
-The default value is `15`.
+A numeric value which determines the zoom level of the map.
+The ideal value to use seems to be `15`.